AGREEMENT BY AND BETWEEN

 ARTICLE 23 - PAY PERIOD

 C. When the regularly scheduled payday falls on a holiday, the EMUA shall pay the employees and probationary employees on direct deposit the regular workday immediately preceding the holiday.
+When the regularly scheduled payday for those receiving a paper check falls on a holiday, the EMUA shall pay the employee and probationary employee on the regular workday immediately following the holiday.

 D. Each employee and probationary employee shall be provided with a statement of gross earnings and an itemized statement of all deductions made for any purpose.